Jmchek/todo-list/README.md

 1. export to index.js
 2. use todos-creator to make todos
 3. store created todos in local storage using Todos storer
-4. update todos data in local storage using Todos updater
+4. remove a todos data in local storage using Todos remover

 ~~~ Todos creator ~~~ DONE
 1. exports to index.js